Bio

 Artist Statement

 This is a practice that walks the motions of daily life and invites the company of naturally occurring phenomena.
 It is an act of reorienting: looking back, looking forward, looking in, looking up.
 It is an attempt to attune one’s body to the environment, to unsettle static markers of identity and offer instead the wind, sun, and sky as relational anchors to gather and situate oneself.
 I make kites that speak the language of clothing as a means of understanding how to free, fly, and extend errant bodies.
-I am interested in the constraints of function: a kite must fly, a garment must fit, an instrument must sound.
-I seek the moments in which these spoken, written, and object languages collide.
-Misunderstandings and unintentional puns become a diasporic methodology through which one can arrive at alternative ways of viewing the world: kites become backscratchers, hairpins become birds, skies become clocks.
+I seek coincidence, the moments in which spoken, written, and object languages collide.
+Punning becomes a diasporic methodology through which one can arrives at alternative views of the same world.
 Kiteflying is the casting of a wish; it is a gesture towards a liberatory future while standing in the present.
 This is a practice of being present, of attention and gratitude, of being tethered to one another, to my ancestors, to the sky, to nature, to you.
 Thank you for finding me here.
 Thank you for noticing.

 Links / Resources